myspaghetti/macos-virtualbox/README.md

 The following primary display resolutions are supported by macOS on VirtualBox: `5120x2880` `2880x1800` `2560x1600` `2560x1440` `1920x1200` `1600x1200` `1680x1050` `1440x900` `1280x800` `1024x768` `640x480`.
 See the [documentation command](#documentation) for further information.

-## Unsupported features
+## Scope and unsupported features

-Developing and maintaining VirtualBox or macOS features is beyond the scope of this script.
-Some features may behave unexpectedly, such as USB device support, audio support, FileVault boot password prompt support, and other features.
+The scope of the script is completing a default macOS install process on VirtualBox on supported hardware.
+Further functioning order of VirtualBox or macOS is beyond the scope of this script.
+Some features may behave unexpectedly, such as USB device support, audio support, FileVault boot password prompt support, and other features, including critical functionality.

 ### CPU compatibility